thisisandreeeee/llms-in-10-words/README.md

 Complex LLM concepts explained in 10 words or less.

+⭐ Star this repo if you want a concise LLM reference.

 ## Transformers

 - **Attention:** Weight token representations by relevance to each other